Heritage and Ecology

 Listed Building Group at Liddington in particular The Street and Parish Church of All Saints (Grade I)

 It is a legislative and planning policy requirement that the effect of new development on the special interest and or setting of listed buildings and conservation areas be assessed as part of any application.
-Further assessment work is underway in respect of the potential for archaeological features to be present within the site and road verges.
-An agreed scheme of mitigation will seek to provide design solutions through preservation in situ and preservation by record.
+Since the submission of the planning application trial trenching has been undertaken on site to confirm the potential for archaeological features to be present within the site and road verges.
+The results of the trial trenching form part of the April 2020 submission.

 Seating areas within landscape